munelear/discord-translator/README.md

 ## Running Bot
 1. Clone repo from git
 2. Run `npm install`
-3. Run `node src/bot` or `npm run start` to start bot.
+3. Run `node index` or `npm run start` to start bot.
 You will need to set the environment variables to pass in to the process, optionally using something like dotenv.
 4. Add bot to your server through OAuth2 (https://discordapp.com/developers/docs/topics/oauth2)

 ## Environment variables